 However, if the age difference is so great the memory of rotary phones, Michael Jackson and gas under $2 a gallon is completely foreign to her, then you best pause and take a step back.

 Having a successful relationship is all about a mutual appreciation of each other.

 But let’s be real here: A girl graduating high school and hooking up with a guy already looking forward to retirement is a fantasy.
 It isn’t going to work if you have grand kids and she desires her firstborn.

 After all, what would you do on a Saturday night?
 She wants to go dancing at 11 p.m. and you’re slipping on your PJs.
 She’s coming into her sexuality and yours (let’s admit it) is on the downward slope.

 How about music?
 You love the golden oldies while she prefers Beyonce and Taylor Swift.

 If you’re bothered by these items while watching her in her newest bikini as you contemplate even taking your shirt off at the beach, well, fantasies are great but it’s time for a more realistic approach to finding a mate.

 Are you in a relationship where the age difference is a primary concern?
-Do you know someone who is?
+Do you know a friend or another person who is?
 We’d love to hear from you.